retaildevcrews/loderunner/README.md

 - Click on `Testing` tab on the left side of VSCode.
   - Or on the status bar click on the `# tests` icon to goto the test explorer
 - Click `Run` &#9658; button to start any test

+### Setting Port Visbility

+- In Codespaces, navigate to the `PORTS` terminal
+- Identify desired port and right-click on the `Visibility`
+- Hover over `Port Visibility` and select `Public`

+For detailed instruction, follow this [github doc](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port).

 ## Development of individual loderunner components